Displaying products (CSR)

 For more details on how to implement the InteractiveProduct component, see the next section.

-Using the InteractiveProduct Sub-Controller
+Using the InteractiveProduct sub-controller

-Every product displayed in a product list—whether on a search page, a product listing page, a recommendations carousel, or an instant products displayed below the search box—must use the InteractiveProduct sub-controller to ensure that the correct analytics event is logged when the product is clicked.
+Every product displayed in a product list—whether on a search page, a product listing page, a recommendations carousel, or instant products displayed below the search box—must use the InteractiveProduct sub-controller to ensure that the correct analytics event is logged when the product is clicked.

 The following code snippet demonstrates how to create an InteractiveProduct component that displays a product and uses the InteractiveProduct sub-controller to log the click event when a product is clicked: